NordicHPC/sonar/doc/HOWTO-DAEMON.md

 The daemon is a multi-threaded system that performs system sampling, communicates with the sink, and handles signals and lock files.

-If a sink is configured - currently Kafka or a directory tree - then that is used for all data storage.
+If a sink is configured - currently a Kafka broker, an HTTP endpoint, or a directory tree - then that is used for all data storage.
 Otherwise, data are printed on stdout.
 Data formats are defined later.

-The sink may also provide control messages.
+Some sinks may also provide control messages.
 The default sink reads control messages from stdin.
-The directory tree sink does not read control messages.
+The directory tree and HTTP sinks do not (and will not) read control messages.
 The Kafka sink currently does not read control messages, but this is mostly a matter of programming.
 Control messages are described at the end of this file.

 ## CONFIG FILE